-Yet, and in spite of the fact that between 1985 and 2005 a long string of almost fifty mergers and acquisitions has lead to a progressively more concentrated pharmaceutical industry, it is hard to argue, from a worldwide perspective, that this is a monopolized industry.
+In spite of the fact that between 1985 and 2005 a long string of almost fifty mergers and acquisitions has lead to a progressively more concentrated pharmaceutical industry, it is hard to argue, from a worldwide perspective, that this is a monopolized industry.
 True, a few large companies - about fifteen and possibly shrinking soon - hold a dominant position throughout the world, all of them based in USA, Germany, UK, Switzerland and France.
-Still, the distance in sales between number 15 and 16 in 2004 was \$600 million, out of about \$10 billion, and the list of the top 50 pharmaceutical and biomedical company looks more like a smooth continuum, starting at \$52 billion with Pfizer, and ending at \$1.5 billion with Tanabe Seiyaku, with the two biggest percentage drops in sales between number 2 (Johnson and Johnson) and number 3 (Glaxo SmithKline), of about -21%, and number 12 (Eli Lilly) and 13 (Bayer), of about -27%.
-Furthermore, the merger wave post 1985 runs parallel to the emergence of new biotech companies and, as documented above, of a growing number of generic drugs producers.
+Still, the difference in sales between number 15 and 16 in 2004 was \$600 million, out of about \$10 billion, and the list of the top 50 pharmaceutical and biomedical company looks more like a smooth continuum, starting at \$52 billion with Pfizer, and ending at \$1.5 billion with Tanabe Seiyaku, with the two biggest percentage drops in sales between number 2 (Johnson and Johnson) and number 3 (Glaxo SmithKline), of about -21%, and number 12 (Eli Lilly) and 13 (Bayer), of about -27%.
+Furthermore, the post 1985 merger wave runs parallel to the emergence of new biotech companies and, as documented above, of a growing number of generic drugs producers.
 These two factors have prevented monopolistic concentration in the industry; the combined worldwide market share of the top 30 pharmaceutical and biotechnology firms is just over 50%.
-The sales of the two largest ones covered about 15% of the global health care market in 2004.
-Relative size and market power are not the sources of monopoly power, if there is any, in this industry.
+The sales of the two largest ones covered about 15% of the global market for drugs in 2004.
+Relative size and market share are not the sources of monopoly power, if there is any, in this industry.
 Furthermore, while the wave of mergers may have erected substantial barriers for reaching the top, it would be a stretch to claim that there are substantial barriers to entry into the industry per se.
-In every country we have considered there are often hundreds of competing pharmaceutical firms, and new biomedical startups are appearing and being financed, especially in the U.S., on a monthly basis.
+In every country we have considered there are often hundreds of competing pharmaceutical firms, and new biomedical startups are appearing and being financed, especially in the U.S., on a monthly basis.25

-A few additional symptoms may help the reader get a better understanding of why, at the end, we reach the diagnosis we do.
+A few additional facts may help the reader get a better understanding of why, at the end, we reach the conclusion we do.
 Sales are growing, fast; at about 12% a year for most of the 1990s, and still now at around 8% a year; R&D expenditure during the same period has been rising of only 6%.
-A company such as Novartis (a big R&D player, relative to industry's averages) spends about 33% of sales on promotion, and 19% on R&D. The industry average for R&D/sales seems to be around 12-14%, while according to CBO estimates, the same percentage was approximately 18% for American pharmaceuticals in 1994.
+A company such as Novartis (a big R&D player, relative to industry's averages) spends about 33% of sales on promotion, and 19% on R&D. The industry average for R&D/sales seems to be around 16-17%, while according to the CBO [1998] report the same percentage was approximately 18% for American pharmaceuticals in 1994; according to PhRMA [2007] it was 19% in 2006.
 The point here is not that the pharmaceutical companies are spending "too little" in R&D - no one has managed (and we doubt anyone could manage) to calculate what the socially optimal amount of pharmaceutical R&D is.
-The point here is that the top 30 representative firm spends about twice as much in promotion and advertising as it does in R&D; and the top 30 is where private R&D expenditure is carried out, in the pharmaceutical industry.
+The point here is that the top 30 firms spend about twice as much in promotion and advertising as they do in R&D; and the top 30 are where private R&D expenditure is carried out, in the industry.